 Tenure Track Scientist

-The Marine Policy Center at the Woods Hole Oceanographic Institution (WHOI) invites exceptional candidates to apply for up to two full-time tenure-track positions.
-The staff at the Policy Center conducts social scientific research that integrates economics, policy analysis, and law with the Institution’s basic research in ocean sciences.
+The Marine Policy Center at the Woods Hole Oceanographic Institution (WHOI) is seeking to hire full-time, tenure-track, Scientific Staff member and invites qualified candidates to apply.
+The staff at the Policy Center conducts social scientific research that integrates economics, policy analysis, and law with the Institution’s basic research in ocean science.
 The successful candidate will have research interests that complement our existing interdisciplinary strengths in marine resource economics.
-We welcome applications from scientists—including social scientists and others who focus on quantitative policy analysis—who use either empirical or theoretical approaches to address questions in any area of marine policy.
-Candidates whose research lies at the intersection of marine science and the economics of public health; food, water, and energy; or ecosystem management are particularly encouraged to apply.
+We welcome applications from social scientists and others who use either empirical or theoretical approaches to address questions in any area of marine policy.
+Candidates whose research lies at the intersection of marine science and the economics of public health; food, water, and energy; climate change; or ecosystem management are particularly encouraged to apply.

-Applicants should have a doctoral degree and a record of research publications in scholarly journals.
-Scientific staff members are expected to develop independent, externally-funded, and internationally-recognized research programs.
+Applicants should have a doctoral degree and a record of a record of scholarly publications commensurate with their career stage.
+Scientific Staff members are expected to develop independent, externally-funded, and internationally-recognized research programs.
 They also have the option of advising graduate students and teaching courses through the MIT/WHOI Joint Program in Oceanography and Oceanographic Engineering.

 Opportunities for interdisciplinary research exist through collaborations with colleagues in the other science departments, centers, and labs as well as with researchers in the broader Woods Hole scientific community.
 WHOI’s Scientific Staff are expected to provide for their salaries from grants and contracts.
 The Institution provides salary support when no other funding is available, as well as significant internal funding opportunities for developing innovative research projects.
-Candidates hired at the junior level will receive an initial appointment for four years with salary guaranteed.
+Candidates hired at the junior level will receive an initial appointment for four years.

 WHOI is the largest private, non-profit oceanographic institution in the world, with staff and students numbering approximately 1,000.
 Its mission is to advance our understanding of the ocean and its interaction with the Earth system, and to communicate this understanding for the benefit of society.
 The Institution is located in Woods Hole, Massachusetts, a world-renowned center of excellence in marine, biomedical, and environmental science.
 An additional 500 affiliates are associated with the scientific endeavors of the Institution, many of whom are foreign nationals from the international community.